dulanw/A3WarningScript/README.md

 ## Installation
 ### Exile
-Copy the custom folder into your Exile.<MapName> folder.
+Copy the custom folder into your Exile.MapName folder.
 Merge or copy the description.ext
 Merge or copy the initPlayerLocal.sqf